staskolukasz/ngx-infinite-scroller/README.md

 ## Usage

-Run `npm run build:library` to build the library.
-The build artifacts will be stored in the `list-dist/` directory.
+Run `npm install ngx-infinite-scroller --save` to install the library.

 Include `NgxInfiniteScrollerModule` in your module